dsmolchanov/xpres.so/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+### Development Guidelines

+- Follow the existing code style
+- Add tests for new features when possible
+- Update documentation for API changes
+- Keep commits focused and atomic

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.